Gosford - Springfield

 Health performance in Gosford - Springfield is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Gosford-Springfield faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover stands at approximately 52% of its total population of around 12,333 people, compared to 54.7% across Greater Sydney.
+Gosford - Springfield faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is approximately 52% of the total population (~12,333 people), compared to 54.7% across Greater Sydney.

-Mental health issues affect about 11.0% of residents, while arthritis impacts 8.5%.
-Around 64.8% of residents report having no medical ailments, similar to the 64.8% figure for Greater Sydney.
-The area has approximately 19.5% of residents aged 65 and over (4,601 people), lower than the 24.5% in Greater Sydney.
+Mental health issues impact 11.0% of residents, while arthritis affects 8.5%.
+A total of 64.8% of residents declare themselves completely clear of medical ailments, similar to the 64.8% rate in Greater Sydney.
+The area has 19.5% of residents aged 65 and over (4,601 people), which is lower than the 24.5% in Greater Sydney.

 Frequently Asked Questions - Health